Hunterdii/Portfolio-Temporary/README.md

 ## Features

-- Home section introducing Het Patel.
+- Home section introducing MySelf.
 - About Me section with personal information, skills, education, and experiences.
 - Services section highlighting the services I provide.
 - Contact Me section with contact information and a form to send messages.